huggingface/huggingface_hub/tasks/src/fill-mask/about.md

 ## Useful Resources

-Would you like to learn more about the topic?
+Would you like to learn more about masked language?
 Awesome!
 Here you can find some curated resources that can be helpful to you!

 - [Course Chapter on Fine-tuning a Masked Language Model](https://huggingface.co/course/chapter7/3?fw=pt)
 - [Workshop on Pretraining Language Models and CodeParrot](https://www.youtube.com/watch?v=ExUR7w6xe94)